 Genentech, a member of the Roche Group, partnered with Living Beyond Breast Cancer, Metastatic Breast Cancer Network, and METAvivor in 2010 to launch the Faces of MBC campaign.
 The goal of the program is to give a voice to people living with metastatic breast cancer and their families.

 Those living with MBC are facing a very different disease than women with early stage breast cancer and most will receive treatment for the rest of their lives.
 Yet nearly 70% say family and friends don't understand the difference between early stage and advanced forms of the disease, which can make this community feel isolated.

-the challenges we continue to face in fighting
+we continue to face in fighting this disease.

 Over the past six years, we have seen this important

 discussion grow, due in part to the rise of social media.

 metastatic breast cancer (MBC) have increased by more than 9x since 2010.